BenjaminEHowe/beh.uk/README.md

 ### Using Wrangler

 To test some of the dynamic aspects of the website (e.g. [Cloudflare Pages Functions](https://developers.cloudflare.com/pages/functions/)), it is necessary to use [Wrangler](https://developers.cloudflare.com/workers/wrangler/).
+You may also need [a local `.dev.vars` file](https://developers.cloudflare.com/pages/functions/bindings/#interact-with-your-secrets-locally) containing secrets.

 To set up a local database: